Ohio Cattle Dog Rescue Team

 Ohio Cattle Dog Rescue Team is an all volunteer 501(c)3 Organization, who is newly formed, however this Team has many combined years working together in Rescue.
-The Founders of OCDRT have been active in ACD Rescue since 2003 along with backgrounds in the veterinary fields, animal control fields, business ownership fields, military fields, & all have been through the adoption process with other Rescues.
+The Founders of OCDRT have been active in ACD Rescue since 2003 along with backgrounds in the animal control fields, business ownership fields, non-profit fields, & all have been through the adoption process with other Rescues.

 OCDRT is registered with the Ohio Department of Agriculture as an operating rescue, & is verified by the State of Ohio as a 501(c)3 Organization.
 We welcome you to join us in our mission of helping the homeless ACD's find their right forever home & with our continued support before & after adoption, we want to make sure our Adopters & Foster ACD's know